 - mobile security and privacy

-The Department of Technology Services recognizes its role in supporting technology that meets the needs of state agencies and employees.
+The Division of Technology Services recognizes its role in supporting technology that meets the needs of state agencies and employees.
 With the rapid evolution towards increased use of mobile technologies, DTS is committed to helping its customers achieve the greatest benefit from their use of mobile devices and services.

 - DTS will work with customers to identify and provide access to productivity resources for mobile state users.